California-Data-Collaborative/ami-connect/amideploy/README.md

 ### Pick a hostname for your Airflow application

 AMI Connect will build an Airflow application accessible on the public internet (but protected by a username and password).
-You'll want to pick a domain name for this site, then create a Route53 instance in your AWS account that reserves this domain.
-The Route53 instance is left out of our `terraform` code because we don't want anyone to accidentally create multiple Route53 instances and domain names.
+You'll want to pick a domain name for this site, then register a domain with Route 53 in your AWS account.
+The Route53 domain is left out of our `terraform` code because we don't want anyone to accidentally create multiple domain names.
+Terraform will link the hosted zone for your domain name to your Airflow webserver.

 As an example: CaDC's AMI Connect deployment uses the cadc-ami-connect.com domain.
-CaDC has a Route53 hosted zone that reserves the domain.
-They configure terraform to connect the domain to their Airflow deployment via an A record.

 ## Get started with terraform